PardisTaghavi/PardisTaghavi.github.io/_pages/about.md

 # 🔥 News
 https://aimerykong.github.io/group.html

-- *2024.10* &nbsp;🎉🎉 Successfully demonstrated our remote perception capabilities for the <a href='https://mcity.umich.edu/'> Mcity</a> Demo Project.
+- *2024.10* &nbsp;🎉🎉 Successfully demonstrated our first remote perception capabilities for the <a href='https://mcity.umich.edu/'> Mcity</a> Demo Project.
 - *2024.08* &nbsp;🎉🎉 Joined <a href='https://aimerykong.github.io/group.html'> Computer Vidion Lab</a>.
 - *2024.06* &nbsp;🎉🎉  <a href='https://arxiv.org/abs/2403.10662'> SwinMTL</a> paper was accepted to IROS'24.